noelboss/countrymanager/README.md

 The translation scheme with Country Manager is different as normal.
 For each language for each country you create a sys_language.
 For Example:

-* Generic Page Tree (Template) – sys_language 1 – NOT USED IN FRONTEND
+* Global Tree – sys_language 0 – NOT USED IN FRONTEND
 * Switzerland German – sys_language 1
 * Switzerland French – sys_language 2
 * Switzerland Italian – sys_language 3